oat-sa/extension-tao-publishing/README.md

 To be able to synchronize, you need to set up the platforms that you want to sync.
 You can do it by:
  - Clicking on Settings Icon (top corner right side) -> Remote environments -> Add Platform.
  - Label: Fill the label with a good name of your choice.
+ - Publish Actions: Currently, the Delivery can be synchronized During two events, When creating a delivery ( DeliveryCreatedEvent) or when updating a delivery (DeliveryUpdatedEvent).
+You can disable one of the events by removing them from config/default/PublishingService.conf.php.
+Be aware that by disabling the DeliveryCreatedEvent you will not be able to use the  DeliveryUpdatedEvent because the DeliveryCreatedEvent is the only event who sends the test to the TAO Platform.
+But it's possible to disable DeliveryUpdatedEvent with no issues.
+If you're using "extension-tao-task-queue", please don't forget to restart the Queue Consumer after disabling an event.
  - Root URL should be the protocol + hostname of the other TAO platform (Ex: https://demo.taotesting.com/).
  - Auth type: In case of Basic Auth, just use a username and password of a real user in the system that you want to synchronize.
 Please make sure that user has proper permissions.